rjarratt/Route20/README.md

 This program is a DECnet router that implements version 2.0 of the DECnet routing specification found here: http://linux-decnet.sourceforge.net/docs/route20.txt

+# Fourth Alpha Release <unreleased>

+Minor changes:
+1. On Unix flavours it now creates a PID file in /var/run.
+1. On Unix flavours it now re-reads parts of the configuration on receiving a kill -s HUP.
+1. Miscellanous bug fixes

 # Third Alpha Release 10th October 2020
 This third release has the following major new Features
 1. Basic Network Management commands with support for the following commands: